 When I was in college, I spent a year abroad in Sweden and, while I was there, I developed a taste for saunas.
 A group of us would sit in a hot sauna for 10 or 15 minutes, work up a vigorous sweat, and then run outside to cool off.

-I wasn’t doing this for my health; I did it because it was fun and it was a very “Scandinavian” thing to do.
+I wasn’t doing this for the health benefits of a sauna; I did it because it was fun and it was a very “Scandinavian” thing to do.

 The Details of Sweat

-The primary value of saunas is that they induce sweating.
+The primary benefits of a sauna is that it induces sweating.
 Although most of us go to great lengths to avoid sweating, perspiration has two essential functions: It cools you down, and it rids the body of waste products.

 The body contains two main types of sweat glands: